Access and manage the cluster with kubectl#

 -

 Log in to MKE 4k.
-On doing so, the kubeconfig file is created at the
+Doing so will create the kubeconfig file at the

 ~/.mke/mke.kubeconfdefault location. -